Classes, Examinations and Grades

 Students cannot acquire credits for non-registered courses.
 Students also cannot get them if they have a leave of absence while the applicable courses are in session.

 In case students acquire the credits for two or more of the same title courses, except for some courses, the credits for only one course acquired first are added in the required credits for graduation.

-* For students enrolled in and after AY2015
+Applied to students enrolled in and after 2020

 96 – 100